|

 Eliot’s view drained of meaning and significance by its abandonment of a

 spiritual dimension (fortune-telling being its debased idea of religion).
-The
+The second fragment shows Apeneck

-modern sensual man, responding to this horror with an expression of desire to
+Sweeney, type of the modern sensual man, responding to this horror with an

-escape from civilization, not to a higher, but to a lower, more primitive,
+expression of desire to escape from civilization, not to a higher, but to a

-sphere.
+lower, more primitive, sphere.
 Since

 The element in Sweeney that led him in a different direction was his use of